 SOCIOLOGY AND PUBLIC HEALTH

 Over 2017 and 2018, we have seen articles discussing misuse and abuse within the addiction treatment industry.
-A Denver Post article from March 11, 2018, discusses the alleged fraudulent practices of a sober living home called Community Recovery.
-An August 15, 2017, NPR piece discusses the practice of addiction treatment ‘brokers’ who lure eager people across state lines to receive poor quality care, billed through insurance loopholes.
+A Denver Post article from March 11, 2018, discusses the alleged fraudulent practices at the Community Recovery sober living home.
+An August 15, 2017, NPR piece discusses the practice of addiction treatment ‘brokers’.
+These people lure eager people across state lines to receive poor quality care and bill through insurance loopholes.

 A common bias of these articles casts the addiction treatment industry and its representatives as predatory, opportunistic, and shady.
-While there are such people that have caused harm to those seeking treatment, we need to recognize that there are qualified health centers function at a high level of accountability, offering evidence-based services and quality healthcare.
+There are such people that have caused harm to those seeking treatment.
+We also need to recognize that there are qualified health centers function at a high level of accountability These accredited facilities are offering evidence-based services and quality healthcare.

 As a person is struggling with active addiction, it often feels like a crisis for the entire family.
 The ability to slowly and methodically choose a treatment path is not always feasible.
 This article emphasizes some of the core traits of reputable addiction treatment centers.